-(a) Are the promoters of PQR Bhd required to provide Bursa Securities with an undertaking that they will comply with the moratorium requirements set out in Rule 3.19 of the ACE LR?
+(a) Are the specified sharheolders of PQR Bhd required to provide Bursa Securities with an undertaking that they will comply with the moratorium requirements set out in Rule 3.19 of the ACE LR?

-Yes, all the promoters of PQR Bhd are required to provide Bursa Securities with the undertaking on moratorium.
+Yes, all the specified shareholders of PQR Bhd are required to provide Bursa Securities with the undertaking on moratorium.
 As such, both EJ Sdn Bhd and Mr. X must give the said undertaking to Bursa Securities.